micro:bot Kit Experiment Guide

 What You Should See

-Once your code is loaded find a light surface, preferably white and add a line of black tape to the surface and press the RESET button on your micro:bit.
-In fact, if you have a large enough space you can create a 3' square you will be perfect!
-Change the motor switch from “STOP MOTORS” to “RUN MOTORS.”
+Once your code is loaded find a light surface, preferably white and add a line of black tape to the surface.
+Then press the RESET button on your micro:bit.
+In fact, if you have a large enough space you can create a 3 foot square you will be perfect!
+Make sure to change the motor switch from “STOP MOTORS” to “RUN MOTORS.”

 Your robot will drive forward until the black tape is directly under the center line sensors.
-When that happens your robot will stop, reverse, pivot a bit and try to drive forward again, hitting a line once more.
+When that happens your robot will stop, reverse, pivot to the left a bit, and try to drive forward again, hitting a line once more.
 If it works correctly your robot should stay inside of the box forever!

 Moto:Bit blocks not showing up - Make sure you have a network connection and you have added the package to your makeCode environment.

-Robot doesn’t detect line - If changing the width of your line doesn’t help, remember line sensor calibration settings can be very sensitive depending on your environment.
+Robot Doesn’t Detect Line - If changing the width of your line doesn’t help, remember line sensor calibration settings can be very sensitive depending on your environment.
 Press the A button to calibrate when the robot is on the surface or change the value being subtracted from the